Resources and Documents

 Recommended Penalty: Warning

-Players are expected to behave in a respectful manner to all attendees and staff of a Pokémon event.
-Players who don’t behave properly need to be reminded with the issuance of a penalty.
+Competitors are expected to behave in a respectful manner to all attendees and staff of a Pokémon event.
+Competitors who don’t behave properly need to be reminded with the issuance of a penalty.
 Infractions in this category have no impact on the event operation itself.

 Examples of Unsporting Conduct: Minor include: